breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 mat → [[Tⁿ]ⁿ]
 ```

-We can think of the Krylov method as either a matrix-matrix product:
+We can think of the Krylov method as either a matrix-matrix or matrix-vector product, or a recurrence relation:

 <table>
 <tr>